julioefajardo/CarND-Term1-Project3/Report.md

 * model.json needed for driving the car in autonomous mode
 * Report.md summarizing the results

-Since, the new simulator does not run in my virtual machine, i used the default simulator to test my model.
+Since, the new beta simulator does not run in my virtual machine, i used the default simulator to test my model.
 Using the Udacity provided simulator (default) and my drive.py file, the car can be driven autonomously around the track by executing.
 ```sh
 python drive.py model.json
 ```